-Fusion GPS founder told Senate investigators the FBI had a whistleblower in Trump’s network
+Fusion GPS founder told Senate investigators the FBI had a source in Trump’s network

 Through much of 2017, Feinstein and Grassley made joint requests for information about Russia and the FBI’s investigation of election interference.
 In the fall, however, tensions between Grassley and Feinstein spilled out into the open as Grassley requested information from the FBI and other sources without Feinstein’s support.

-Increasingly, the Democrats and Republicans on the committee are going in different directions — with Grassley moving to investigate matters involving Clinton when she was secretary of state, and Feinstein concentrating on Russian interference in the 2016 election.
+Increasingly, the Democrats and Republicans on the committee are going in different directions — with Grassley moving to investigate matters involving Clinton when she was secretary of state and Feinstein concentrating on Russian interference in the 2016 election.

-Simpson, the Fusion GPS founder, was interviewed by the Judiciary Committee for 10 hours in August.

 While Simpson has accused conservative lawmakers of acting in bad faith, Republicans have accused Steele, while working for Fusion GPS, of misleading the FBI.
 Last week, Grassley made a criminal referral to the Justice Department, suggesting Steele may have lied to the FBI.
 While details of the referral are classified, it appears to be related to Mr. Steele’s contacts with reporters during the election campaign.

-Republicans have attacked the credibility of Steele’s dossier, which Democrats say is an effort to discredit the ongoing probe by special counsel Robert S. Mueller III into whether any Trump associates coordinated with Russian agents to interfere in the presidential election.
+Republicans have attacked the credibility of Steele’s dossier.
+Democrats say such attacks are an effort to discredit the ongoing probe by special counsel Robert S. Mueller III into whether any Trump associates coordinated with Russian agents to interfere in the presidential election.